aptech/docs/docs/intro-gauss-for-stata-users.rst

 ::

 	    1 -999
        -999    4
    	  5    6

 This is similar to using the replace variable in Stata

 .. code-block:: Stata

 	replace a = -999 if a >= .

-The :func:`impute()`` procedure replaces missing values in the columns of a matrix using a specified imputation method.
+The ::func:`impute()`` procedure replaces missing values in the columns of a matrix using a specified imputation method.
 The procedure offers six potential methods for imputation:

 * ``"mean"`` - replaces missing values with the mean of the column.
 * ``"median"`` - replaces missing values with the median of the column.
 * ``"mode"`` - replace missing values with the mode of the column.
 * ``"pmm"`` - replaces missing values using predictive mean matching.
-* ``"lrd"`` - replaces missing values using local residual draws.
+* ``"lrd"`` - replace missing values using local residual draws.
-* ``"predict"`` - replaces missing values using linear regression prediction.
+* ``"predict"`` - replace missing values using linear regression prediction.

 More details about dealing with missing values are available in: